FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/README.md

 ### Useful commands

+The following commands are specific to the `ff-site` workspace and should be run from the root of the monorepo.

 | Command                                    | Action                        |
 | ------------------------------------------ | ----------------------------- |
 | `npx turbo filecoin-foundation-site#dev`   | Starts the development server |